-Serving as GSW in other departments is not expected and rarely approved, unless it is through a fellowship opportunity on campus.
+Serving as GA in other departments is not expected and rarely approved, unless it is through a fellowship opportunity on campus.

-GSW Matrix
+GA Matrix

-At the beginning of May, Keiser will issue a survey regarding your teaching and funding schedule for the following year.
-The form asks you to rank your teaching and other GSW priorities for the entirety of the following year.
+At the beginning of May, the GA-PA will issue a survey regarding your teaching and funding schedule for the following year.
+The form asks you to rank your teaching and other GA priorities for the entirety of the following year.
 You must do this in consultation with your advisor, who is required to sign off on your selections, which should correspond to your individual pedagogical and professional development needs.

 Steered by the DGS, the Curriculum Committee assigns teaching responsibilities based on your preferences.
-Barring any delays, your teaching assignments will be shared by Keiser by late June, though they remain subject to change.
-Please note that GSI sections are typically held Friday mornings and that you are expected to be available to lead sections at that time.
+Barring any delays, your teaching assignments will be shared by the GA-PA by late June, though they remain subject to change.
+Please note that TA sections are typically held Friday mornings and that you are expected to be available to lead sections at that time.

-GSWs and Taxes
+GAs and Taxes

-You will be taxed differently each quarter depending on whether you are a GSW or not.
-In the quarters where you are not a GSW, you are considered on university fellowship.
+You will be taxed differently each quarter depending on whether you are a GA or not.
+In the quarters where you are not a GA, you are considered on university fellowship.
 Information about how this affects the amount that is withheld from your stipend payment can be found here.

-In the August prior to each academic year, Keiser enters your funding quarter-byquarter, based on the results of the GSW Matrix.
-Therefore, if there are any changes to the quarter in which you will be a GSW after the academic year starts, you must alert Keiser as soon as possible.
+In the August prior to each academic year, the GA-PA enters your funding quarterby-quarter, based on the results of the GA Matrix.
+Therefore, if there are any changes to the quarter in which you will be a GA after the academic year starts, you must alert the GA-PA as soon as possible.

-GSW Training
+TA Training

-At the beginning of every academic school year, the DGS or another faculty member and one advanced student hold a GSW training session.
-This is required for all first time GSW and strongly recommended for all others.
+At the beginning of every academic school year, the DGS or another faculty member and one advanced student hold a TA training session.
+This is required for all first time TAs and strongly recommended for all others.